parker-riggs/CS4100-Project1/README.md

 This test flow does the following:

 1. verifies that `Examples/bills_01.c` exists
-2. tokenizes all files in `Examples/`
+2. builds and tokenizes all files in `Examples/`
-3. runs `cmos` once for all pairwise comparisons
+3. runs `./cmos bills_01.c`
-4. keeps only report lines that include `bills_01.c`
+4. writes one-vs-all output to `PlagarismReport.txt`
 5. prints one of these result messages:
 	- `Potential plagiarism detected in bills_01.c ...`
 	- `No plagiarism detected in bills_01.c ...`